-But, to be clear, New Year’s Eve at home with the kids does not have to be an afterthought or even second best to an adult party.
-In fact, I’ve collected some of our favorite ways to celebrate New Year’s Eve with the kids at home.
+To be clear, New Year’s Eve with your kids at home does not have to be an afterthought or even second best to an adult party, and these ideas prove it.

-Whether you’re hosting a kid-friendly New Year’s eve party for all ages, or just staying in with your own crew, we think some of these ideas are not only fun and special, they’ll make you glad you’re not out battling the throngs in Times Square.
+Whether you’re hosting a kid-friendly New Year’s eve party with a limited quaranteam (safely!), or just staying in with your own crew, as we basically have all year, we think some of these ideas are not only fun and special, they may make you wonder why anyone ever bothered to battle the throngs in Time’s Square.

 Top: champagne countdown cake at Pizzazzerie

 This year, there are plenty of options for family friendly New Year’s Eve programming, but our favorite is Netflix’s 14 different on-demand New Year’s Eve countdowns.
-Whether you’re currently into Boss Baby, Skylanders Academy, or Fuller House, start the 1-2 minute countdown any time, cheers to “midnight” then send everyone off to bed!
+Whether you’re currently into Boss Baby, Skylanders Academy, or Fuller House, start the 1-2 minute countdown any time thanks to their YouTube videos, cheers to “midnight” then send everyone off to bed!

 2. Celebrate the stroke of midnight in another country.